 Snowflake’s unique architecture and the flexibility of the cloud have meant that customers can use Snowflake across many use cases and workloads in their business.

 Snowflake initially started out as a Data Warehouse but as they’ve been able to manage more and more data types, customers have started to use Snowflake as a SQL Data Lake.
+You can also read more about the Snowflake query.

 Customers are also able to share their data securely across their businesses and also with external data partners using the Snowflake Data Exchange.
 This greatly enhances their own datasets to then run more advanced and complex Data Analytics for Data science use cases.